pyrddlgym-project/pyRDDLGym/docs/jax.rst

         url={https://openreview.net/forum?id=7IKtmUpLEH}
     }

-If you use the utility optimization setting, please include:
+If you use the utility optimization setting in JaxPlan, please include:

 .. code-block:: bibtex